 On 1 July 2018, a breeding female Pallid Harrier named ‘Selja’ was equipped with a satellite transmitter in Siikajoki, central Finland by the Finnish Natural History Museum (LUOMUS).
 In late July, Selja started her post-breeding migration by going to northern Finland and then south through Sweden.
 The whole journey of Selja can be seen at this website (from where the following map was coppied)

-After some short stop-overs in the Netherlands and in southern Spain (Cádiz region), Selja crossed the Strait of Gibraltar to Morocco and headed towards a rich area east of Casablanca where it stayed about five days to refuel (photographed by Abdeslam Rihane, see tweet below).
+After some short stop-overs in the Netherlands and in southern Spain (Cádiz region), Selja crossed the Strait of Gibraltar to Morocco and headed towards a rich area east of Casablanca where it stayed about five days to refuel (photographed there by Abdeslam Rihane, see this tweet).
 From there, she continued her journey towards the south and reached the region of Guelmim on 13 November.

 Selja spent about a week in an area just south-west of Guelmim, and then decided to move south to West Africa (e.g. where another Finnish Pallier Harrier named ‘Potku‘ wintered two consecutive years).
 However, she quickly realized her ‘mistake’ and returned back to that same area south-west of Guelmim.
 Here, she spent the whole winter (almost 4 months) in a small area of about 5 x 15 kilometers.